reiggrau/websocket-connect4/README.md

 When it works, you can play the game from a single browser, with players taking alternate turns.

 NOTE: Enable debug logs to see all messages sent and received.
-Here’s how to enable debug logs:
+Here's how to enable debug logs:

 ```python
 import logging